 If you’re unsure whether your customer is making a complaint, you need to ask them, and rely on their response.

-Why do I need a complaint-handling process?
+Why do I need a complaints-handling process?

-Under the TCP Code, suppliers are required to have a complaint-handling process that is customer-focused, accessible and easy-to-use—it’s also just good business.
+Under the TCP Code, suppliers are required to have a complaints-handling process that is customer-focused, accessible and easy-to-use—it’s also just good business.
 Customers who can contact your business easily and have their complaint resolved swiftly are more likely to remain as customers and recommend your services.

-What should my complaint-handling process cover?
+What should my complaints-handling process cover?

 Key things your process must do are: